zacpwhite/BarcodeScannerPlugin/README.md

 Changelog
 ------------------------

+**Scandit SDK Phonegap/Cordova Plugin for iOS and Android (4.5.0) - TBD

+ * upgraded to native ScanditSDK iOS/Android 4.5.0

+ * Added the option to display the scanner as a subview (scaled/cropped)

+ * Added new functions to cancel, pause, resume, stop, start and resize the scanner

 **Scandit SDK Phonegap/Cordova Plugin for iOS and Android (4.4.1) - March 17th 2015**

  * upgraded to native Scandit SDK iOS/Android 4.4.1  The new features include:

     * New glare compensation algorithm - Scandit 4.4 significantly improves the scanning performance in the presence of glare (and shadows).